-Internal combustion engines will continue to play a major role, but a combination of hybrid and electric powertrains are expected to cut the market share of internal combustion engines by about 50% by 2030, according to research by the Boston Consulting Group.
+Internal combustion engines will continue to play a major role, but a combination of hybrid and electric powertrain are expected to cut the market share of internal combustion engines by about 50% by 2030, according to research by the Boston Consulting Group.

-Technology, regulatory mandates, and consumer cost for both owned and shared cars will shape changeover, the Boston Consulting Group group says.
+Technology, regulatory mandates, and consumer cost for both owned and shared cars will shape changeover, the Boston Consulting Group (BCG) says.
 These three factors—technology, regulatory mandates, and consumer cost of ownership—will play out over three phases and about a dozen years.

 The growth in car sharing, notably with the advent of autonomous (or self-driving) vehicles, will have a significant impact on the adoption of hybrids and fully electric vehicles.
 As taxis and shared cars drive significantly more miles each year than personal-use vehicles, the payback in electrification will come much faster, BCG says.

 From approximately 2020 to 2025, electrified vehicles—a mix of full hybrids, mild hybrids or 48-volt hybrids, plug-in hybrids, and battery-powered electric vehicles —will increase their share of the market as OEMs are forced to meet tightening fleet-wide efficiency and emissions standards.
 The adoption of electrified vehicles for shared mobility vehicles will accelerate because their higher mileage will result in a more rapid payback of the investment.

 After 2025, falling battery prices and rising consumer demand based will drive sales of all electrified vehicles, and especially battery-powered electric vehicles.